apsc-web/apsc-styles/GETTING_STARTED.md

 ## VSCode

-APSC recommends using [VSCode](https://code.visualstudio.com/) as your code editor.
+APSC recommends using [Visual Studio Code](https://code.visualstudio.com/) as your code editor.

 The following extensions are recommended: